Critical configurations for two projective views, a new approach: Maps between quadrics

 Let $S_P$ be the union of two planes with at most one camera center lying on the intersection.
 In this case, $S_Q$ is reducible as well and $\psi_P$ takes the plane with the camera centers $p_i$ to the plane with the camera centers $q_i$ and the plane with no camera centers to the plane with no camera centers.
 As such we can consider the planes separately.
 The map $\psi_P$ restricted to the plane with no camera centers is an isomorphism, so we need only consider how $\psi$ acts on the plane with the camera centers.

 Since the two epipolar lines $g_{P_i}^{j}$ intersect in a point, we blow up this point, and then the camera centers to get a morphism $\psi_P$.
 Let $L$ be the class of the total transform of a line in the plane containing the camera centers, let $E_i$ be the class of the exceptional divisor we get when blowing up $p_i$, and let $E_0$ be the class of the exceptional divisor we get when blowing up the intersection of the epipolar lines.
-We get the following multiplication table:
+The plane is smooth, so by \cref{Prop:eisenbud} we get the following intersection multiplicity table:

 Again, let $H_Q$ be the pullback of a hyperplane from the conjugate configuration $\widetilde{S_Q}$.
-The line spanned by the two camera centers collapse to the intersection of the epipolar lines on the other side, similarly, the two epipolar lines collapse to camera centers.
-There are also three lines on $S_Q$ whose strict transform is collapsed to points on $S_P$.
+The strict transform of the line spanned by the two camera centers on $S_P$ is mapped to the intersection of the epipolar lines on $S_Q$, similarly, the two epipolar lines map to camera centers.
+There are three corresponding lines on $S_Q$ whose strict transform maps to points on $S_P$.
 Lastly, since we are working with a single plane, $H_Q$ has self-intersection 1 this time.
 This gives us the equations:

 It follows that $H_Q=2L-E_0-E_1-E_2$.